marius-team/marius/docs/examples/python/lp_custom.rst

                                           dtype=dtype,
                                           mode="train")

-Notice that we are using decoder_method as ``corrupt_node`` but there are other options available.
-Please refer to API documentation for more details.

 3. Defining a loss function: We are using *SoftmaxCrossEntropy* in this example.
 And defining it is just doing a function call::